BenKaehler/q2-makarsa/README.md

 conda install -c conda-forge r-spieceasi
 ```

-A conda package for PKGNAME is intended future development.
-To install the plugin
+A conda package for pretty-easi is intended future development.
+Currently, to install the plugin
 1. Download the source files by either
 	- ```git clone https://github.com/BenKaehler/pretty-easi```
 	- or [clicking here](https://github.com/BenKaehler/pretty-easi/archive/refs/heads/main.zip) and extracting the zip file.